jayantijaya/Metagenomics-NGS-data-analysis/README.md

 - The pipeline assumes the presence of a DIAMOND NR database and MEGAN GI-to-TaxID mapping file.

 ## License
-This pipeline is released under the MIT License.
+This pipeline is released under the GNU-GPL License.
 See `LICENSE` file for details.

 ## Author
 **Jayanthi Jayakumar**